sanikakangane/teamrepo/README.md

-# teamrepo
+# EVEN & ODD_CHECK
-This is my sixth Git team-repo.
+This is a code, user has to input any number in the range